aszelejak/az104/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 1. In the Azure portal, search and select **Application Gateways** and, on the **Application Gateways** blade, click **az104-06-appgw5**.

-1. On the **az104-06-appgw5** Application Gateway blade, note the value of the **Frontend public IP address**.
+1. On the **az104-06-appgw5** Application Gateway blade, copy the value of the **Frontend public IP address**.

 1. Start another browser window and navigate to the IP address you identified in the previous step.

 1. Verify that the browser window displays the message **Hello World from az104-06-vm2** or **Hello World from az104-06-vm3**.

-1. Open another browser window but this time by using InPrivate mode and verify whether the target vm changes (based on the message displayed on the web page).
+1. Refresh the window to verify the message changes to the other virtual machine.

-    > **Note**: You might need to refresh the browser window or open it again by using InPrivate mode.
+    > **Note**: You may need to refresh more than once or open a new browser window in InPrivate mode.

     > **Note**: Targeting virtual machines on multiple virtual networks is not a common configuration, but it is meant to illustrate the point that Application Gateway is capable of targeting virtual machines on multiple virtual networks (as well as endpoints in other Azure regions or even outside of Azure), unlike Azure Load Balancer, which load balances across virtual machines in the same virtual network.